-Data Polling: The AT87LV52 features Data Polling to indicate the end of a write cycle.
-During a write cycle, an attempted read of the last byte written will result in the complement of the written data on PO.7.
-Once the write cycle has been completed, true data is valid on all outputs, and the next cycle may begin.
-Data Polling may begin any time after a write cycle has been initiated.
+The AT89LS53 features DATA Polling to indicate the end of a write cycle.
+During a write cycle in the parallel or serial programming mode, an attempted read of the last byte written will result in the complement of the written datum on P0.7 (parallel mode), and on the MSB of the serial output byte on MISO (serial mode).
+Once the write cycle has been completed, true data are valid on all outputs, and the next cycle may begin.
+DATA Polling may begin any time after a write cycle has been initiated.

+Ready/Busy

-Ready/Busy: The progress of byte programming can also be monitored by the RDY/BSY output signal.
-P3.4 is pulled low after ALE goes high during programming to indicate BUSY.
-P3.4 is pulled high again when programming is done to indicate READY.
+The progress of byte programming in the parallel programming mode can also be monitored by the RDY/BSY output signal.
+Pin P3.4 is pulled Low after ALE goes High during programming to indicate BUSY.
+P3.4 is pulled High again when programming is done to indicate READY.

+Program Verify

-Program Verify: If lock bits LB1 and LB2 have not been programmed, the programmed code data can be read back via the address and data lines for verification.
-The lock bits cannot be verified directly.
-Verification of the lock bits is achieved by observing that their features are enabled.
+If lock bits LB1 and LB2 have not been programmed, the programmed Code can be read back via the address and data lines for verification.
+The state of the lock bits can also be verified directly in the parallel programming mode.
+In the serial programming mode, the state of the lock bits can only be verified indirectly by observing that the lock bit features are enabled.